Vivek-04022001/documentation/docs/deployment/caching/ram-cache.md

 The RAM cache exposed through `plone.memoize.ram` is looked up via an `ICacheChoser` utility.
 The default implementation looks up a `zope.ramcache.interfaces.ram.IRAMCache` utility.
-Plone installs a local utility (to allow its settings to be persisted; the cache itself is not persistent), which is shared by all users of the cache.
+Plone installs a local utility (to allow its settings to be persisted; the cache itself isn't persistent), which is shared by all users of the cache.

 You can provide your own `ICacheChooser` utility to change this policy, by installing this as a local utility or overriding it in `overrides.zcml`.
 One reason to do this may be to back the cache with a [memcached](https://memcached.org/) server, which would allow a single cache to be shared among multiple Zope clients.